-- 22.1 Roles and responsibilities of Athletes - 22.1.1 To be knowledgeable of and comply with this Anti-Doping Policy. - 22.1.2 To be available for Sample collection at all times 51. - 51 Comment to Article 22.1.2: With due regard to an Athlete's human rights and privacy, legitimate anti-doping considerations sometimes require Sample collection late at night or early in the morning.
-For example, it is known that some Athletes use low doses of EPO during these hours so that it will be undetectable in the morning. - 22.1.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 22.1.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate this Anti-Doping Policy. - 22.1.5 To disclose to the international federation and to ASADA any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten years.
-22.1.6 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations. - 22.2 Roles and responsibilities of Athlete Support Personnel - 22.2.1 To be knowledgeable of and comply with this Anti-Doping Policy. - 22.2.2 To cooperate with the Athlete Testing program. - 22.2.3 To use his or her influence on Athlete values and behaviour to foster anti-doping attitudes. - 22.2.4 To disclose to the international federation and to ASADA any decision by a non-Signatory finding that he or she committed an anti-doping rule violation within the previous ten years. - 22.2.5 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
-Air Sport Australia Confederation Anti-Doping Policy 80 \mid P a g e
+22.1 Roles and responsibilities of Athletes

+- 22.1.1 To be knowledgeable of and comply with this Anti-Doping Policy. - 22.1.2 To be available for Sample collection at all times51. - 22.1.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 22.1.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate this Anti-Doping Policy. - 22.1.5 To disclose to the international federation and to ASADA any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten years. - 22.1.6 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.

+22.2 Roles and responsibilities of Athlete Support Personnel

+- 22.2.1 To be knowledgeable of and comply with this Anti-Doping Policy. - 22.2.2 To cooperate with the Athlete Testing program. - 22.2.3 To use his or her influence on Athlete values and behaviour to foster antidoping attitudes. - 22.2.4 To disclose to the international federation and to ASADA any decision by a non-Signatory finding that he or she committed an anti-doping rule violation within the previous ten years. - 22.2.5 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.